Which Comparison of Beowulf and Grendel Is Most Accurate

 The Outsider Reading

 This is where John Gardner's novel Grendel becomes relevant.
 In Gardner's version, Grendel is explicitly an outsider — intelligent, philosophical, desperately trying to understand a world that rejects him.
 He's not evil so much as alienated.
-He observes human behavior, tries to make sense of it, and ultimately concludes that existence is meaningless Which is the point..
+He observes human behavior, tries to make sense of it, and ultimately concludes that existence is meaningless Simple, but easy to overlook..

 This reading has become hugely influential, especially in academic circles.
-Worth adding: it transforms Grendel from a one-dimensional monster into a complex character with interiority and depth.
+In real terms, it transforms Grendel from a one-dimensional monster into a complex character with interiority and depth.
 The problem is that it's not really a reading of the original poem — it's a reading of Gardner's novel, which is essentially fan fiction with literary ambitions.

 If you're comparing the original poem's Grendel to Beowulf, the outsider reading doesn't quite fit.
 There's no textual evidence that Grendel in the Old English poem is thoughtful or alienated in the way Gardner portrays him.
 He's a monster, period.